bahmutov/changed-log/README.md

 The `changedLog` function returns a promise, resolved after report printing is complete.
 The promise is resolved with an instance of `Report`, see [src/report.js](src/report.js)

+## Debug

+If something is not working, you can see verbose log output, just run the program with `DEBUG=changed` environment variable set

+    DEBUG=changed changed-log ...

 ### Small print

 Author: Gleb Bahmutov &copy; 2015